-- In the post-mission phase, LEMA must gather all the post-mission reports and share them consistently with the relevant cultural heritage authorities to plan and implement cultural heritage first aid. - Cultural heritage authorities in coordination with LEMA should begin deployment of CFA and heritage specialists.
+- In the post-mission phase, LEMA must gather all the post-mission reports and share them consistently with the relevant CHA to plan and implement cultural heritage first aid. - CHA, in coordination with LEMA should begin deployment of CFA and heritage specialists.
 Where necessary, they should seek LEMA's assistance for specialised equipment and volunteers for carrying out stabilisation, salvage, and debris removal at the affected heritage sites.